-This quick and easy spicy broccoli red pepper stir fry is a healthy dinner that’s gluten free and vegan!
+Try a quick and easy broccoli red pepper stir fry for a simple dinner that’s very satisfying!
+This easy meal is gluten free, dairy free, and so tasty.

 No, most soy sauce does contain gluten.
-You want to look for tamari sauce, which is gluten free, but still adds great flavor to your stir fry!
+You will need to look for tamari sauce, which is gluten free, but still adds great flavor to your stir fry!

 Disclosure: This post contains affiliate links.